Phoenix009/Notes/Ethics/Ethics - Introduction.md

 The actions is right iff no alternative action has a higher sum of pleasure - pain.

 Misnomer: *Rule Consequentialism*:
 An action is right iff it ==adheres to a right set of rules==.
-A set of rules is right iff the general adherenec to these rules has consequences, where the relevant qualities of these consequences fulfill a specific condition.
+A set of rules is right iff the general adherence to these rules has consequences, where the relevant qualities of these consequences fulfil a specific condition.

 Misconception: Every action can be justified with consequentialism.
 "The end justifies the means" does not mean the same as "Every means is always justified".